Rokfor/rokfor-web/README.md

 * Prerequisites: A running rokfor installation.
 Check it out here: <a href="/Rokfor/rokfor-cms">Rokfor-cms</a>
 * Clone the repository in the document root
-* Make sure, that the path to the Rokfor Configuration exists (rf_config-v2.inc in index.php)
+* Make sure to include the configuration file (rf_config-v2.inc in index.php)
 * If you don't change anything, the default paths should work.

 #How-To

 ##Parameters

-This repository is a simple template engine.
-It accepts four GET parameters.
-In the constructor of controller.class.inc you see:
+The Rokfor Structure is based on the idea of a book.
+A book is a top level project which can be multiplied in Issues.
+Each book consists of chapters.
+In each chapter, there can elements.
+A element is a collection of data structures.

 ```
 $this->_checkBook($_GET['book']);